-Tuition is billed at least one month prior to the due date or during registration for the term, and is considered delinquent if not received by the due date.
-Delinquent accounts are subject to penalty fees and finance charges.
+Tuition for continuing students is billed at least one month prior to the due date or during student registration for the upcoming term and is considered delinquent if not received by the due date below.
+Delinquent accounts are subject to penalty fees and finance charges; see the Tuition Delinquency policy for details.

-Tuition due dates for academic year 2023-2024 are as follows: Fall 2023 - Due 08/29/2023 Spring 2024 - Due 01/03/2024
+Tuition due dates for academic year 2024-2025 are as follows: